hpcaitech/ColossalAI/applications/ChatGPT/README.md

 strategy.save_optimizer(actor_optim, 'actor_optim_checkpoint.pt', only_rank0=False)
 ```

 For DDP strategy, optimizer states are replicated on all ranks.
 You can set `only_rank0=True`.
 But for ColossalAI strategy, optimizer states are sharded over all ranks, and no all-gather will be applied.
 So for ColossalAI strategy, you can only set `only_rank0=False`.
-The checkpoint is float32.
+That is to say, each rank will save a cehckpoint.
+When loading, each rank should load the corresponding part.

 Note that different stategy may have different shapes of optimizer checkpoint.